 Many traditional classical music enthusiasts have strived to diversify classical music audiences long before the Covid-19 crisis.
 Now their work is facing a new sense of urgency.
 What if traditional audiences are unable to come to our venues?
 Are digital and virtual performances the answer?
 Can the crisis help us reevaluate our approaches to connecting with audiences, old and new?

-Join Jacqui Cameron, education director at Opera North, Sarah Derbyshire, CEO of Orchestras Live and Annika Kukkonen, education producer at Helsinki Philharmonic Orchestra as they share their insights.
-The discussion will be hosted by Emilie Gardberg, Director of The Finnish Institute.
+Jacqui Cameron, education director at Opera North, Sarah Derbyshire, CEO of Orchestras Live and Annika Kukkonen, education producer at Helsinki Philharmonic Orchestra were invited to share their insights.
+The discussion was hosted by Emilie Gardberg, Director of The Finnish Institute.
+The conversations was documented by business illustrator Virpi Oinonen.

 Jacqui Cameron, education director at Opera North, has delivered instrumental teaching in numerous Scottish schools, performed as a flautist in a range of settings and worked in arts management, the latter including 10 years within the Learning and Participation Team at Sage Gateshead.
 Through its Education work, Opera North seeks to encourage people to explore the art form of opera and to break down perceived barriers to engagement with the artform.